-The Royal Borough of Kingston upon Thames is the admitting authority for community schools within the borough.
+The London Borough of Richmond upon Thames is the admitting authority for community schools within the borough.

-The Royal Borough of Kingston upon Thames delivers its school admissions service through Achieving for Children, a community interest company set up in partnership with the London Borough of Richmond upon Thames and the Royal Borough of Windsor & Maidenhead.
+The London Borough of Richmond upon Thames delivers its school admissions service through Achieving for Children, a community interest company set up in partnership with the Royal Borough of Kingston upon Thames and the Royal Borough of Windsor & Maidenhead.

-This document sets out the local authority's admission arrangements for entry to schools in September 2024.
+This document sets out the local authority's admission arrangements for entry to schools in September 2025.

-These arrangements comply with the School Admissions (Admission Arrangements and Co-ordination of Admission Arrangements) (England) Regulations 2012 (as amended), the School Admissions Code 2021 and the School Admission Appeal Code 2022.
+These arrangements comply with the School Admissions (Admission Arrangements and Coordination of Admission Arrangements) (England) (Amendment) Regulations 2012 (as amended), the School Admissions Code 2021 and the School Admission Appeal Code 2022.

-Other admitting authorities within the Royal Borough of Kingston upon Thames
+Other Admitting authorities within the London Borough of Richmond upon Thames

-Voluntary aided schools, foundation schools, free schools and academies are their own admitting authorities.
-They are required to publish their own proposals for consultation (if required) and determine their own admissions arrangements.
+Voluntary aided schools, free schools and academies are their own admitting authorities and are required to publish their own proposals for consultation (if required) and determine their own admissions arrangements.
 Details of their proposals and/or determined arrangements should be obtained from each individual school.

-Community schools that become academies after 3 January 2023 must process applications in line with the arrangements published in this paper for admissions in September 2024.
-They will then be expected to determine their own arrangements for entry in September 2025.
+Schools that convert to academy status after 3 January 2024 must process applications in line with the arrangements published in this paper for admissions in September 2025.
+They will then be expected to determine their own arrangements for entry in September 2026.

-There are no community secondary schools in the Royal Borough of Kingston upon Thames.
+There are no community secondary schools in the London Borough of Richmond upon Thames.